 You would think this would be a no-brainer, but a lot of people who come to public shooting ranges don’t know or respect the 4 rules of firearms safety.
 Learn the rules of firearms safety BEFORE you go to the shooting range and put forth the best effort to abide by them.

 Learn the range rules

 Every shooting range has their own rules beyond the rules of firearms safety.
 While every shooting range has pretty standardized hot/cold range procedure, ranges tend to have other rules.
-Common rules include no rapid fire, no drawing from a holster, only shoot at paper targets, no firearms anywhere but on the line or in a bag, and things like that.
+Common rules include no rapid fire, no drawing from a holster, no multiple target transitions, no movement, only shoot at paper targets, no firearms anywhere but on the line or in a bag, and things like that.